maubanel/GMS2-NPC-Movement/simple-movement/README.md

 ##### `Step 13.`\|`NPCM`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
 Now the square moves to the target just as we planned!
+Notice that it might jitter at the end as the cube under or overshoots its target based on its speed and distance travelled so never hits the final spot.

 ![Run game and square moves to new target](images/MoveTowardsTarget.gif)